The Mall at Fairfield Commons: Non-retail uses

 In December 2020, it was reported that Mosaic Church, an almost three-year-old congregation which had been holding services in area movie theaters and parking lots, would move to one floor, approximately 75,000 sqft, of the former Elder-Beerman space; the church opened on the upper level on January 10, 2021.
 As of December 2020, the mall's and University Baptist Church's websites suggested that the latter congregation would be opening a location in the lower level of the former Elder-Beerman space.

 On June 4, 2021, Beavercreek-headquartered developer Synergy & Mills Development announced that in partnership with the mall's owner, Washington Prime Group, it would convert the entire former Elder-Beerman building into office, laboratory, and research and development space.
-The over $10 million project, to be called "The Meridian", would be built on spec starting in late 2021.
-The developers expect the complex to be popular with defense contractors due to nearby Wright-Patterson Air Force Base, but will also market the space to prospective tenants in other industries.
-As of June 2021, it is unknown when Mosaic and University Baptist churches will be expected to leave their spaces.
+The over $10 million project, which was to be called "The Meridian", would be built on spec starting in late 2021.
+The developers expected the complex to be popular with defense contractors due to nearby Wright-Patterson Air Force Base, but would also market the space to prospective tenants in other industries.
+As of June 2021, it was unknown when Mosaic and University Baptist churches would be expected to leave their spaces.
+In February 2024, it was reported that this plan had not proceeded.

 From January 14 through February 27, 2022, "Michelangelo’s Sistine Chapel: The Exhibition", a traveling art exhibit reproducing the frescos on the Sistine Chapel ceiling, appeared at the mall in the upper level of the former Elder-Beerman store.